asangadev/cordova-plugin-stripe-apple-pay/README.md

 # cordova-plugin-stripe-apple-pay

-> A dependency free Cordova plugin to provide Apple Pay functionality integrated with Stripe Framework.
+> Cordova plugin for Stripe - Apple Pay integration

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
 Uses a Promise based interface in JavaScript.